SoliDry/api-generator/README.md

 ```
 As this class inherited by all Controllers - You don't have to add this property in every Controller class.
 By default JSON API is turned on.

+### Conversions to RAML

+There are several tools for conversion between different types of documents and RAML,
+one of the most famous (at this moment) is [APIMATIC](https://apimatic.io/transformer),
+so there is no problem if You like ex.: Swagger, but want to use raml-json-api to build Your application with RAML.

 HTTP request/response examples can be found on WiKi page - https://github.com/RJAPI/raml-json-api/wiki